robert1ridley/udaciflashcards/README.md

     - `yarn install`
 * Boot up the app in Expo and run on the IOS simulator or IOS device
     - `yarn start`
-    - `i` to open the IOS simulator, or …
-    - Scan the QR code to open the app on your IOS device through the expo app
+    - `i` to open the IOS simulator or scan the QR code to open the app on your IOS device through the expo app

-Information about the API server and how to use it can be found in its [README file](api-server/README.md).

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).